asadbek064/backblaze-b2-upload-demo/README.md

 # backblaze-b2-upload-demo

-[Backblaze](https://www.backblaze.com/cloud-storage) (Backblaze) is a cloud services platform which includes traditional virtual machine support, "Serverless Functions" and cloud storage.
+[Backblaze](https://www.backblaze.com/cloud-storage) (Backblaze) is a cloud storage service provider known for its reliable and cost-effective solutions.

 [SheetJS](https://sheetjs.com) is a JavaScript library for reading and writing data from spreadsheets.